Awais-Saleem1/elearning.github.io/README.md

 # [E Learning] by Umar Saleem #
-Learn Quran online with tajweed
+Learn Quran online with tajweed.